emoncms/emoncms/docs/RaspberryPi.md

     git clone https://github.com/emonhub/dev-emonhub.git ~/dev-emonhub && ~/dev-emonhub/install

-Edit the emonhub configuration file, entering your emoncms 'Write API Key', and if necessary also your rfm2pi frequency, group & base id.
+Edit the emonhub configuration file, entering your emoncms 'Write API Key', and if necessary also your rfm2pi frequency, group & base id:

     nano /etc/emonhub/emonhub.conf

 Save & exit, then edit your inittab file by adding a '#' to the beginning of the last line, so it reads;
-'# T0:23:respawn:/sbin/getty -L ttyAMA0 115200 vt100' - (without the quotes)
+'# T0:23:respawn:/sbin/getty -L ttyAMA0 115200 vt100' - (without the quotes):

     sudo nano /etc/inittab